l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
-- [ ] Hiding floating windows, only hide the first one
-- [ ] Floating windows still doesn't appaers when a new one is opened
-    - probably linked to the previous issue
 - [ ] Centered layout needs to have more horizontal gaps space between windows in columns
 - [ ] Find a way to verify certains values
     - fl_hdn
 - [ ] Ghidra floating window, not nicely placed and focus + warp...

 # CLEAN
-- [ ] Memory leak coming from Xresources I guess.
 - [ ] Reset borders function
     - Find function that do loops through stacks and XSetWindowBorder